 “I’ll just keep walking…”

-I’ve got nothing against vegetarian food, and quite enjoy non-meat food whenever I have it.
+Don’t get me wrong – I love the hustle and bustle of big Thai festivals and I’ve got nothing against vegetarian food – I quite enjoy non-meat food whenever I have it.
 But the food that’s commonly served during the Thailand vegetarian festival is not very good – indeed, it’s often very unhealthy.
 That’s why I propose that we change the name of the festival to: The Deep Fried Starch Festival.

 While you can no doubt find healthy dishes if you try – veggies and mushroom noodles and various bean dishes, etc. – it seems that many people overlook that fact that just because something lacks meat does not mean it’s healthy.